 Some models in SeaRISE use a PDD scheme with different parameters, and others used other simplified schemes (Bindschadler et al., 2013).
-One variation of the PDD scheme is chosen in the
+One variation of the PDD scheme is chosen in the present paper.

-405 present paper.
 Some models adopt constant (temperature-independent) coefficients, such as 3 and 8 mm ice equivalent per day per degree for snow and ice, respectively, following Huybrechts and de Wolde (1999).
+In the present paper, a variant of this PDD approach has been chosen with slightly larger SD of short-term statistical air temperature fluctuation as 5.5 K.

-4.6 Impact of "fixed-topography" transient spin-up (F etc)
+4.6 Impact of fixed-topography transient spin-up (e.g., F)

-One aspect remaining to be discussed is the impact of non-equilibrium internal states originating 410 from the "fixed-topography" transient spin-up.
-Since there is a feedback between climate and ice-sheet topography, the difference between "free spin-up" and "fixed topography spin-up" includes both the effect of internal temperature and of the initial topography.
-One way to minimize the initial discrepancy and to separate the impact of non-equilibrium internal states is to perform a "free spinning-up" simulation that ends with the same topography at the present-day.
-The impact of
+One aspect remaining to be discussed is the impact of non-equilibrium internal states originating from the fixedtopography transient spin-up.
+Since there is a feedback between climate and ice-sheet topography, the difference between free spin-up and fixed topography spin-up includes both the effect of internal temperature and of the initial topography.
+One way to minimize the initial discrepancy and to separate the impact of non-equilibrium internal states is to perform a free spinning-up simulation that ends with the same topography at the present-day.
+The impact of the internal non-equilibrium state is evaluated as follows: experiment F (or F') is initialized by fixed-topography transient spin-up with the topography fixed through 125 kyr as the final state of the spin-up phase obtained by configuration B (or B') instead of the present-day topography as D (or D').
+Thus the difference between experiments B(B') and F(F') only stems from the internal thermal state due to the initialization methods, both having an identical initial topography.

-- 415 the internal non-equilibrium state is evaluated as follows: Experiment F (or F') is initialized by "fixed-topography" transient spin-up with the topography fixed through 125 kyr as the final state of the spin-up phase obtained by configuration B (or B') instead of the present-day topography as D (or D').
-Thus the difference between experiments B (B') and F (F') only stems from the internal thermal state due to the initialization methods, both having an identical initial topography. - 420 To evaluate the impact of "no memory" of the transient past climate, further "fixed-topography" steady-state spin-up experiments are performed (F_s and F's).
-Instead of the topography being fixed at the present-day observation, as for configuration D_s and D's , it is fixed at the final topography of the spin-up phases of experiments B and B', respectively.
+To evaluate the impact of "no memory" of the transient past climate, further fixed-topography steady-state spin-up experiments are performed ( $F_s$ and $F's$ ).
+Instead of the topography being fixed at the present-day observation, as for configuration $D_s$ and $D's$ , it is fixed at the final topography of the spin-up phases of experiments B and B', respectively.